Ufuomalefe/Ufuomalefe/README.md

 - 👀 I’m interested in Data_Science
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on projects
-- 📫 How to reach me @ ufuomalefedenedo@gmail.com
+- 📫 Reach me @ ufuomalefedenedo@gmail.com

 <!---
 Ufuomalefe/Ufuomalefe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.